-Oftentimes, an image of something forms in your mind, based on a limited amount of information, taking on an almost mythical proportions.
+Oftentimes, an image of something forms in your mind, based on a limited amount of information, and taking on an almost mythical proportions.

 When you actually see it, however, it’s a bit of a letdown.

 So it was with Cruz de Ferro, a couple of kilometres further on from Foncebadon, where we’d laboured up to the previous afternoon to place us in range for a sunrise over this milestone location.

 Cruz de Ferro is pretty much at the highest point on the Camino and around the base of this simple iron cross, thousands of Peregrinos have laid a stone of significance to them – it’s up to each pilgrim to invest their marker with their own emotions and then to leave it behind.

 Intending to see the sunrise over this legendary point, we’d risen early and stomped up the rest of the path, only to find Cruz de Ferro to be both quite small and also positioned amongst a forest, which rather reduced its visual impact, for me at least.

 It’s important to comment that I did not carry a Stone Of Significance, as I didn’t really feel I needed to.

 But I did leave a small peace sign and made a wish for peace throughout the world.

 Beyond the pile of rocks were some picnic tables and a slight cut in the forest and I could see that the sun was rising in this dip, so I beckoned my friends over to witness yet another stunning dawn take shape.

 As we returned to our rucksacks, I noticed a couple of people under a tree and mentioned to them that the sunrise could be seen if they wanted a look.